-Peugeot Inception Concept EV is about as sleek as it gets
+Peugeot Inception concept EV is about as sleek as it gets

-(Pocket-lint) - Peugeot has unveiled a concept car that highlights the brand's vision for the future of electric vehicles.
+Peugeot has unveiled a concept car that highlights the brand's vision for the future of electric vehicles.

 The Peugeot Inception Concept debuted during CES 2023 and, while we're unlikely to ever see a production model quite like it, shows some sleek curves and technologies that'll "inspire future products" from the manufacturer.